GetStream/stream-video-unity/README.md

 ### Dynascale 2.0

-- currently we support selecting which of the 3 layers you want to send: f, h and q.
+- currently we support selecting which of the 3 video quality layers you want to send: f, h and q.

 ## 💼 We are hiring!